What is compound interest, and how is it calculated?

 Compound frequency: The more regularly the interest compounds — say, daily versus monthly — the faster your money will grow.
 If you add $2,000 to an account earning 2% interest that compounds daily, you would earn $40.40 in interest in one year.
 If the account compounds monthly, you would earn $40.37.
 If you have a large amount of money in an account, it can add up.

 Time: Time is your best friend when it comes to compound interest.
-For example, if you opened an account with $5,000 at a 5% interest rate that compounds monthly and left it alone for 30 years, your money would grow to $22,338.
+For example, if you opened an account with $5,000 at a 5% interest rate that compounds monthly, and left it alone for 30 years, your money would grow to $22,338.

 You can use a compound interest calculator to see the impact of compound interest over time.